jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/numbers.md

   with a different number of decimals.

-* **GN11:** We *must* use words instead of mathematical symbols (e.g., plus, equal) in the narrative text.
+* **GN11:** We *must* use words instead of mathematical symbols (e.g., plus, equal) in narrative texts.

 * **GN12:** We *must* use spaces between elements in mathematical expressions to facilitate reading (e.g., a × -b = c;